orguetta/orguetta/README.md

 # Hi, I'm Or Guetta

-## I'm a Cybersecurity & network engineer
+## I'm a CyberSecurity & network engineer

 - 👀 I’m interested in Cybersecurity
 - 🌱 I’m currently learning Cloud security and DevSecOps